 Join our Zine-making Workshop

-This workshop is designed to help you enjoy something you might not normally do with likeminded people in a calm and gentle way that feels authentic to your true quiet self.
-It’s a safe space for you to have a go at something fun and perhaps gently stretch your comfort zone as part of a community of quieteers who truly get you.
+As part of the HushFest exhibition, this drop-in session is designed to help you try something new in a gentle way that feels authentic to your true quiet self.
+It's a safe, welcoming space to connect, create, and simply enjoy the process alongside a community of quieteers who truly get you.

 We can’t wait to welcome you.